GustaEnge/JSProjects/README.md

 # JS-Projects
-Projects developed by using JavaScript
+Projects developed (personal ideas, exercises, so forth) by using JavaScript, CSS and HTML